How to enter

 Judging criteria

 All nominations will be judged against the following criteria: Impact, Creativity, Diversity and Inclusion.
-Some categories will also be judged against Reach and Co-production.
+Some categories will also be judged against Reach and Lived Experience.
+You can see which criteria apply to which categories on the categories and criteria page.

 Please be specific when addressing each point, with concrete examples where possible.